 City Park

-Myrtle Creek is a cozy small town in southern Douglas County.
-It sits just south of Roseburg, right along I-5, where North and South Myrtle Creeks flow into the South Umpqua River.
+Myrtle Creek is a cozy town in southern Douglas County, just 18 miles south of Roseburg.
+It sits along the South Umpqua River, where North and South Myrtle Creeks meet.

 Murtle Creek Oregon - Rice Bros & Adams Building: The Rice Bros & Adams General Merchandise building in Myrtle Creek, Oregon, stands prominently with its historical facade.
 The building features large windows and a sign indicating its former use.
 A black pickup truck is parked in front, and the street is quiet with a few pedestrians visible.